davecarter/FPR-Gitbook/README.md

 ----

 These linting rules comes preconfigured as a [precommit hook](http://githooks.com/).
 This means it will not allow you nor anyone in your project to commit to the repository if any of these rules are invalid.
-Although it might look restrictive at the beginning offers many advantages later on as commented above.
+Although it might look restrictive in the beginning it offers lots of advantages later on as commented above.

 To do so we decided to rely on [Eslint](http://eslint.org/), a great JavaScript linter by [Nicholas C. Zakas](https://twitter.com/slicknet) and [SASS-Lint](https://github.com/sasstools/sass-lint) for... yes!
 SASS linting.